Guilhrib/Guilhrib/README.md

 - 👋 Hi, I’m @Guilhrib
-- 👀 I’m interested in web and mobile development
+- 👀 I’m interested in web development and software architecture
-- 🌱 I’m currently learning Go

 <!---
 Guilhrib/Guilhrib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.